Articles on: Trading Rules

 4 or more trades with duration between 0-29 seconds

-4 or more instances of Account Protector activation after floating PnL falls below -2% *
+3 or more Instances of Account Protector activation after floating PnL falls below -2% *

 Being inactive for longer than 30 days without informing us